trappaly/StressLess/docs/agile docs/Sprint 1/Sprint Review 1.md

 # Sprint Review 1

-During this sprint, we accomplished (a quick summary)
+During this sprint, we accomplished tasks that were more on the experimentation, setting up, and prototyping.

 ## Sprint Review Questions